merrillhuang/Tic-Tac-Toe/README.md

 Wireframe
 tic-tac-toe-wireframe.png

-three columns for body
+*three columns for body

-grid container for board - 9 square divs
+*grid container for board - 9 square divs

-new game button and game history in first column, blocks

-right column has win and tie counters in a flex container in a row

-turn display for whose turn it is in right column
+*new game button and game history in first column, blocks *right column has win and tie counters in a flex container in a row *turn display for whose turn it is in right column

 Planned features

 for MVP

-logic for game win/tie
+1.logic for game win/tie

-    \tnew game button
+2.new game button

-    \tmark elements as clickable or not
+3.mark elements as clickable or not

 extra features